 When I give Zac his treat in the morning, I have one or two of ferrets around my feet, waiting their turn for a small piece of the Strapz.
 But when I say a SMALL piece, I mean that, as I don’t honestly know if ferrets might find it hard to digest.
 If you want to give your ferret a piece of Strapz, make sure it’s no more than a quarter the size of the nail on your little finger!

-All of my ferrets are crazy about their daily smoothy!
+All of my ferrets are crazy about their daily smoothie!

-It consists of 1/2 cup of Whiskas Pet Milk (lactose reduced and with thiamine and taurine added), one egg yolk and some supplements, all whisked together.
+It consists of 1/2 cup of no lactose milk, one egg yolk and some supplements, all whisked together.

 You can see them all licking their lips in anticipation when I call them to come and have it.
 So cute!